The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 * Minimizing resource waste by not overwriting Sen/Meditation or generating excess Kenki
 * Maximizing bursts within raid buffs
 * Awareness of fight transitions to know how much Sen/Kenki to start or end a phase with
-* Tsubame-gaeshi, Meikyo, and Ikishoten/Ogi CD timing
+* Tendo Setsugekka, Tsubame-gaeshi, Meikyo, and Ikishoten/Ogi CD timing

 **Advantages:**